Gain access to personalized product screening, the best pricing, rewards, and more!

 Mode of Action

 Benefin’s mode of action is that the active ingredient inhibits cell division.
-The results of applying this product are that very few roots emerge, and the ones that do are club-shaped.
+The results of applying this product are that very few roots emerge, and those that do are club-shaped.
 As a pre-emergent herbicide, Benefin is only effective before the seeds of the targeted weed have sprouted.
 If the problem weed has already grown or has been established, it will not harm the plant.

 Benefits of Benefin